 How much do you spend on back to school supplies?

-After reading a few articles on back to school shopping and having no kids of my own, I’m shocked at how much it costs families.
+After reading a few articles on back to school shopping, I’m shocked at how much it costs families.
 According to an annual survey by Deloitte, families will spend about $501 per student on school supplies, including clothes, electronics, and supplies.
 You can find the 2017 survey results here.

 As a teacher and a finance blogger, I have a pretty cool perspective to give parents and families a few tips to save money on their back to school shopping!

 This might sound backwards, but trust me, it will save you money!
 The majority of school shopping happens in an 8 week window starting shortly after July 4 and leading up to the first day of school.

 According to the Deloitte Survey, 60% of Americans do their school shopping before August, and those families spend approximately $532.
 However, if you wait a couple weeks into August, your bill might come down as far as 16% to $458!
 That’s huge!